brototyp/BRReusableQueue/README.md

 @import BRReusableQueue;

 // get hold of your queue
-ReusableQueue *reusableQueue = [ReusableQueue sharedQueue]; // or you can create your own one
+ReusableQueue *reusableQueue = [BRReusableQueue sharedQueue]; // or you can create your own one

 // enqueue an object you don't need
 ReusableClass *reusableObject = [ReusableClass new];